2010–11 Luxembourg National Division

 The 2010–11 Luxembourg National Division (also known as BGL Ligue due to sponsorship reasons) was the 97th season of top-tier football in Luxembourg.
 It began on 7 August 2010 and ended on 20 May 2011.
-Jeunesse Esch went into the season as the defending champions having won their 28th Luxembourgian championship during the 2009–10 season.
+Jeunesse Esch went into the season as the defending champions having won their 28th Luxembourgish championship during the 2009–10 season.

 Team changes from 2009–10

 Rumelange and Mondercange were relegated to the Division of Honour after finishing 13th and 14th in the previous season.
 They were replaced by 2009–10 Division of Honour champions Wiltz 71 and runners-up Jeunesse Canach.

 Käerjéng 97 as 12th-placed team had to compete in a single play-off match against 3rd-placed Division of Honour side Oberkorn.
 Käerjéng 97 won the match 3–1 and thus retained their National Division status.